ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 participating aggregators stored unencrypted input shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the input shares and defeat privacy.

-#### Anti-replay {#anti-replay}

-Using a report in multiple batches, or multiple times within a single batch, is considered a privacy violation, since it may leak more information about that report than intended by the PPM protocol.
-For example, this may violate differential privacy.
-To mitigate this issue, the core specification imposes an ordering on reports so that aggregators can cheaply prevent replays attacks.

-Aggregate requests are ordered as follows: We say that a report `R2` follows report `R1` if either `R2.time > R1.time` or `R2.time == R1.time` and
-`R2.nonce > R1.nonce`.
-If `R2.time < R1.time`, or `R2.time == R1.time` but
-`R2.nonce <= R1.nonce`, then we say that `R2` does not follow `R1`.

-To prevent replay attacks, each aggregator ensures that each report it consumes follows the previous one it consumed.
-To prevent the adversary from tampering with the ordering of reports, honest clients incorporate the ordering-sensitive parameters `(time, nonce)` into the AAD for HPKE encryption.
-Note that this strategy may result in dropping reports that happen to have the same timestamp and nonce value.

-Aggregators prevent the same report from being used in multiple batches by only consuming valid collect requests, as described in {{pa-collect}}.

 ## System requirements {#operational-requirements}